mvasilkov/personal/pages/thoughts/space_wolf.md

 {% include 'includes/video_game.html' %}

-Space Wolf is a decent mobile port with garbage economy, clearly built around microtransactions.
+Space Wolf is a decent mobile port with garbage economy clearly built around microtransactions.
 Building a strong deck requires an awful lot of grinding.
 The game has levels designed specifically for grinding.